Bandwidth/bandwidth.github.io/voice/bxml/verbs/speakSentence.md

  * `level`: (optional) defines the strength of emphasis to be applied, accepted values are: `strong`, `moderate` or `reduced`

 #### `<lang>`
 Specifies the natural language of the content.
-If you use a voice with an `en_US` locale, and a `es-MX` lang, it will sound like an American trying to speak Spanish.
+If you use a voice with an `en_US` locale and an `es-MX` lang, it will sound like an English-speaking American attempting to speak Spanish.

 Attributes:
  * `xml:lang`: specifies the language, accepted values are: